 These breezy rides will to take you anywhere between Wilshire Boulevard and Marine Street and from the ocean to 5th Street, from 11 a.m. to 9 p.m. daily, with later hours on weekends.

 For jaunts outside Santa Monica, the Santa Monica train cruises 15 miles from Santa Monica to downtown Los Angeles, with stop in hubs like Westwood and Culver City.
 Get the details and train schedule here.

 There are so many great Santa Monica restaurants - but only a couple dozen or so that also serve up great views of Santa Monica beaches and the Santa Monica Pier to go along with those great eats.
 (You can get a list of Santa Monica Pier restaurants here.)

-Peruse the offerings, choose a few places for lunch or dinner, and reserve a restaurant table or each night of your stay.
+Peruse the offerings, choose a few places for lunch or dinner, and reserve a spot for each night of your stay.

 You'll be glad you did - wait time can be up to two hours at some of the most popular eateries on weekends.